Srimanthudu: Soundtrack

 Devi Sri Prasad composed the film's soundtrack which consists of six songs; the lyrics were written by Ramajogayya Sastry except for "Charuseela" which was co-written by Prasad.
 Aditya Music marketed the film's soundtrack.
 Compared to other songs, Sastry took more time to complete the lyrics of the song "Jaago".
 Siva explained the situation to Sastry during the film's shoot at Karaikudi and at Ramoji Film City, and Sastry took input from him.
 Prasad composed it in the indie rock genre.
 Haasan revealed that "Charuseela" was based on her character in the film and that the tune had been inspired by one of Michael Jackson's compositions.
-Regarding that song, Prasad said, "It's a peppy dance number that has Mahesh sporting an uber stylish look.
-Lyricist Ramajogayya Sastry has come up with a fusion of chaste Telugu words and English slang and I incorporated the Michael Jackson rhythm in the song".

 The soundtrack of the original and dubbed Tamil versions were released on 18 July 2015 and 4 August 2015, respectively.

-Reception

-The Times of India gave the soundtrack 3.5 out of 5 stars.
-IndiaGlitz gave the soundtrack 3.25 out of 5 stars and stated, "The album caters to the fan base of both DSP and Mahesh Babu.
-DSP delivers the output in such a way as to give 'Mirchi' feeling, adding an impressive array of tunes."
-Behindwoods gave the soundtrack 3 out of 5 stars and called it a signature album with Prasad's trademark reflected all over it.

 Release

 In December 2014, the producers announced a May 2015 release.
 Due to technical issues, the film's release was postponed to 17 July 2015.
-The film's release was postponed to 7 August 2015 after a personal request by Shobu Yarlagadda, the producer of Baahubali: The Beginning to do so.
-Srimanthudu was dubbed into Tamil as Selvandhan, which was released simultaneously along with the original on 7 August 2015.
+The film's release was postponed to 7 August 2015 after a personal request by Shobu Yarlagadda, the producer of Baahubali: The Beginning to do so.Srimanthudu was dubbed into Tamil as Selvandhan, which was released simultaneously along with the original on 7 August 2015.

 Srimanthudu was released in 2500 screens worldwide.
 While the Central Board of Film Certification passed the film in India with a 'U/A' certificate without any cuts, the British Board of Film Classification rated it '12A' and suggested a compulsory removal of a four-second long visual of rooster fighting as per the Cinematograph Films (Animals) Act 1937.
 It was also released in Santiago, the capital of Chile, thus becoming the first Indian film to be screened in a Latin American country.